 First, start out by making a list of things you absolutely love about yourself.
 You guessed it – create another list of things you don’t love about yourself.

 These can be physical traits, emotional traits – anything and everything that comes to mind.

 Understand that these things are going to be part of your life forever and it’s most beneficial for you and your growth to try your hardest to redirect your thoughts elsewhere when you start to think negatively on these things.

 Self-acceptance isn’t easy.
 It’s honestly a daily journey – a daily reminder to be kind to yourself, your body, and your mind.

 Nothing rewarding ever comes easy, and let me tell you – the closer I get to self-acceptance the easier life has gotten.

 You’ll start to feel more confident in yourself in all ways.
 You will see a difference in your relationships, friendships and work-life.

-You will see a new person develop within you – a beautiful, strong woman who’s working on herself for herself!
+You will see a new person develop within you – a beautiful, strong person who’s working on you for you!
 I know you can do this.